The Secretary of State was asked—

 Houthi rebels pushed the legitimate Government in Yemen from power, and they have fired Iranian-backed missiles across the border into neighbouring countries and commercial shipping lanes.
 Does my right hon.
 Friend agree that any vote in the US Senate to withdraw American support from the coalition would undermine efforts to reach a ceasefire?

 My hon.
-Friend is absolutely right to point out that there can be no lasting settlement to the terrible conflict in Yemen unless Iranian missiles are stopped from firing from Yemen into Saudi Arabia and even as far as Riyadh.
+Friend is absolutely right to point out that there can be no lasting settlement to the terrible conflict in Yemen unless Iranian missiles are prevented from being fired from Yemen into Saudi Arabia and even as far as Riyadh.
 That is why we must have a balanced way forward that recognises both the humanitarian needs and Saudi Arabian security.

 The Prime Minister said yesterday that the situation in Yemen could only be resolved with a “long-term political solution.”
 To make that possible, should we not be strongly urging restraint on the part of the Saudis, given that when total war has been waged on civilians—often using weapons supplied by this country—it is hard for calls for a political solution to carry any meaningful weight or credibility?